Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 When to choose Firecrawl

-You can use Firecrawl as a REST API, an MCP server for direct integration with AI tools like Claude and Cursor, or a CLI for scripting and local workflows.
+You can use Firecrawl as a REST API, an official Claude plugin for direct integration with Claude and other AI tools, or the Firecrawl CLI, with a built-in Claude skill, for terminal-based workflows.
 It also works with no-code tools like Lovable and n8n.

-Try it free with 500 credits (no card required) or explore the docs.
+Try it free with 1,000 credits per month (no card required) or explore the docs.

 2. Exa